 Reserve rooms by using the link below (or calling: 877-822-2110).

-2) Because these rooms are available only through July 18, if you are planning on staying through Friday for the excursions, simply book an extra night of accommodation elsewhere.
+2) Because these rooms are available only through July 18 (this was the situation when we first made our inquiries, over a year ago), if you are planning on staying through Friday for the excursions, simply book an extra night of accommodation elsewhere.
 The UMass North Apartments suites (immediately below) are closest (.4 mile/.65 km: 9-minute walk) and cheapest, but there are many options in town/nearby.

 Campus Housing (2)